mdeguzis/RetroRig/README.md

 For all other features and future plans, please see the [wiki](https://github.com/ProfessorKaos64/RetroRig/wiki/Development-and-Features)

+* No need to install an entire seperate distro on your Mint/Debian machine
+* Cusom XBMC binary package
 * Custom XBMC home screen and button layout
+* Seperate dot file (.retrorig, not .xbmc) so you can have your cake and eat it too!
 * Hotplugging support for supported game controllers
+* Dual monitor support for XBMC
 * Auto-install software, emulator configs, and required components
 * Many supported consoles (more added frequently)
 * Gamepad select menu
+* SSH and samba share support
 * Preset Controller mappings for supported gamepads
 * Resolution presets/custom selection for emulators that support it
 * Save state, load state, exit emulators with gamepad